spidey-sensei/IntelligentRead/README.md

 # IntelligentRead

-**IntelligentRead** is a book recommendation system which displays the top-rated books of the selected genre or book-title.
+**IntelligentRead** is a book recommendation system which displays the top-rated books of the selected genre or related book-title.

 ## 🚀 Features